javierdiegof/HaskellSMV/README.md

 ## Overview
-Haskell-SMV is a barebones functional symbolic CTL model checker written in Haskell as part of my undergraduate dissertation in computer engineering at UNAM, in Mexico City.
+HaskellSMV is a barebones functional symbolic CTL model checker written in Haskell as part of my undergraduate dissertation in computer engineering at UNAM, in Mexico City.
 It's syntax is heavily inspired by [NuSMV's](http://nusmv.fbk.eu/NuSMV/userman/v26/nusmv.pdf "NuSMV 2.6 User Manual").

 The syntactic elements that can be defined in the verifier are the following ones:
   - State variables.